Kotlin/kotlinx.serialization/docs-website/topics/serialization-create-and-use-serializers.md

 2. Create a [`SerializersModule`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization.modules/-serializers-module/) with the [`SerializersModule()`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization.modules/-serializers-module.html) builder function.
    Use the [`contextual()`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization.modules/contextual.html) function to register the custom serializer for contextual serialization.

-    Without the `SerializersModule`, a `SerializationException` is thrown during the serialization or deserialization of contextually annotated types.
+    Without the `SerializersModule`, a `SerializationException` is thrown during the serialization or deserialization of contextually annotated types that don't have a default serializer.

 3. Create a `Json` instance and pass the `SerializersModule` to the [`serializersModule`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-json/kotlinx.serialization.json/-json-builder/serializers-module.html) property.